julien-lange/mpst_rust_github/artifact.md

 1. The Docker image comes with an installation of `vim` and `neovim` for editing.
   If you wish to install additional software for editing or other purposes, you may obtain sudo access with the password `mpanon`.
-2. Thereafter, we assume that you are in the main directory of the docker file.
+2. Thereafter, we assume that you are in the mpst_rust_github directory of the docker file.

 <!-- For running the docker file on your own machine,
 assuming you downloaded it and you have Docker installed on your machine: -->